DomPolizzi/DomPolizzi.github.io/_projects/2022-02-14-asa-modding.md

 ### Get started:

 1. Identify your Device (Cisco ASA Model):
-* Open it up, read documents (that you can find) on your model, look into the specifcations
+   * Open the ASA up, read documents (that you can find) on your model, look into the specifcations
    * On the motherboard, you should see a PINOUT for VGA (16 PIN IDC [^1]).
 This PINOUT will be your entryway into the machine and allow you to bypass ROMMON.

 2. Make your Bootable device:
    * I used Rufus[^3] and the VGA OPNSense[^2] image.
 If you are here, I assume you already understand this topic, so I will leave you to your own devices 😉

 3. Add your parts to the CISCO ASA
    * I added an SSD to the front of it, 250GB should be more than enough
    * Add RAM if you want; I have 32GB already in mine but it depends on the specs/limits of your device
    * Attach your Adapter[^1] and connect the VGA to a screen
 * Attach a keyboard and your bootable device

 ### Show time:

 1. Power on your device and enter the bios (Hitting F2 for me)
    *  (boot screen took almost a minute to appear after power-on)

 2. In BIOS, Disable ROMMON.